-Area E.111.1.1 3.GATHER EVID Standards of Compliance Focus Questions: Look-Fors: ECEs: III.
-Library-Instructional Media III.
-Library-Instructional Media Center A program for selection acquisition, management and development of library, Instructional Media Center and digitized learning resources towards optimum utilization by learners and faculty in instructional activities, independent and self-paced study, and research as well as: 1.1 Text-based materials like Printed or digital copies of self-learning modular supplementary resources Is there a program for the management and development of the library, media and digital learning resources to support learners and faculty in their instructional activities and research needs?
-Is there a program for the management and development of library services to support learners and faculty in their instructional activities and research needs?
-Is the allocation from the Library fees for the development of library services adequate?
-Does the program for management and development and development of supplementary materials such as text-based and non-text-based materials and that have been prepared by the teachers to be used in the adopted alternative delivery/blended modalities?
-Program/Plan for the Development of the Library, IMC and digital Learning Resources and services Allocation of fees for library acquisitions (70%) Text-based print and digitized materials Non-text-based materials Library-IMC Development Program Library-IMC Accession and Inventory Records SSIP Library Budget Annual School Budget List of Text-based materials List of Non-text- based materials
+Standards of Compliance Focus Questions: Look-Fors: ECEs: III.
+Library-Instructional Media Center 1.A program for selection acquisition, management and development of library, Instructional Media Center and digitized learning resources towards optimum utilization by learners and faculty in instructional activities, independent and self-paced study, and research as well as: 1.1 Text-based materials like Printed or digital copies of self-learning modular supplementary resources - Is there a program for the management and development of the library, media and digital learning resources to support learners and faculty in their instructional activities and research needs? - Is there a program for the management and development of library services to support learners and faculty in their instructional activities and research needs? - Is the allocation from the Library fees for the development of library collections and services adequate? - Does the program for management and development include acquisition of supplementary materials such as text-based and non-text-based materials and that have been prepared by the teachers to be used in the adopted alternative delivery/blended modalities? - Program/Plan for the Development of the Library, IMC and digital Learning Resources and services - Allocation of fees for library acquisitions (70%) - Text-based print and digitized materials - Non-text-based materials - Library-IMC Development Program - Library-IMC Accession and Inventory Records - SSIP - Library Budget - Annual School Budget - List of Text-based materials - List of Non-text- based materials